Best Practices for Experimental Science NERSC Users¶

-Best practice to share data to non-NERSC users is via Globus Sharing.
+Best practice to share data with non-NERSC users is via Globus Sharing.
 To enable Globus Sharing:

-- Tell us that you like to have Globus Sharing enabled for your project.
+- Tell us that you would like to have Globus Sharing enabled for your project.

 - Place files in subdirectory of agreed upon sharing directory ("gsharing").